4ntm4n/ms5v2/README.md

 ## Approach

+- This application is created using **CRA framework** (create react app).
+- Navigation is done with the **Router-dom-v6** NPM package
+- Authentication is built with a **useContext hook paired with Axios intercepors**
+- layout and styling is aided by **TailwindCSS**
+- components are initally created with **DaisyUI**
+- Frond and backend is depoyed to **Heroku**

 ### Design Approach
-> I began this project with a simple approach.
+> I began this project with a simplest possible design approach.
 I drew up some rough sketches of wireframes on paper to get an idea of how I wanted the project to look.
 Then, I needed to decide on the technologies that would help me translate these drawings into a functional website.
 I decided to use Tailwind for managing the CSS styles and a component library called DaisyUI that works with Tailwind.
 DaisyUI was a good fit because it provided ready-to-use components that I could easily customize by adding Tailwind classes.
 This made it straightforward to turn my initial sketches into working code.

 ### colors and element design,
 > In terms of colors and element design, I decided to use the basic color theme for the initial version of the app (MVP).
 DaisyUI provides options for customizing the theme, but I found the default theme to be visually appealing.
 Additionally, the theme automatically adjusts based on the user's browser settings.
 If the user's browser has dark mode enabled, the app adopts a basic dark mode theme, while it uses the default light mode theme for other browser settings.